yt-project/yt/doc/source/reference/command-line.rst

 .. config_help:: yt config

 Since yt version 4, the configuration file is located in (``$XDG_HOME_CONFIG/yt/yt.toml``) adhering to the `XDG Base Directory Specification
 <https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html>`_.
-The previous configuration file (``$XDG_HOME_CONFIG/yt/ytrc``) has been deprecated..
+The old configuration file (``$XDG_HOME_CONFIG/yt/ytrc``) is deprecated.
 In order to perform an automatic migration of the old config, you are encouraged to run:

 .. code-block:: bash

    yt config migrate

-that will convert your old config file to the toml format store a backup copy as ``$XDG_HOME_CONFIG/yt/ytrc.bak``.
+that will convert your old config file to the toml format.
+The original file will moved to ``$XDG_HOME_CONFIG/yt/ytrc.bak``.

 Examples
 ++++++++